maflancer/SwimScraper/README.md

 # SwimScraper

-Python scraper for college and professional swimming data -  all data is from Swimcloud.com
+* Python scraping package for college and professional swimming data -  all data is from https://swimcloud.com.
+* The package can be found on https://pypi.org/project/SwimScraper/.

 ## Installation
 * You can install SwimScraper using pip: